ibm-cloud-docs/openwhisk/prep.md

    `<` and  `>` are bash input output redirects and are part of the command.
    {: note}

-   Specify the generated zip file (`main-bin.zip`) containing the executable as the file for the action create command.
+   Specify the generated compressed file (`main-bin.zip`) containing the executable as the file for the action create command.

 3. Create a action using the IBM Cloud Functions managed `go:1.15` Runtime if your action is not called `main` specify the function name with `--name <your action name>`